AKEric/skinner/README.md

 The App call can take multiple different args during creation, to help integrate your studio’s version control, and point to custom docs.
 See more on these subjects below.

 ## Tool UI Overview
 The UI is split into three main tabs, discussed below.
-At the top, you’ll see your current ‘Window Version’ (W) and ‘Tool Version’ (T).

 ### Import Tab
 ![skinnner_importTab](images/skinnner_importTab.JPG)